DeikuModder/Burger-WebSite/README.md

 ## For the future

 - Implement better grid designs, and add responsive designs
 - Add register for new users, as well as a dashbooard for regular users
+- Add details sections for each product in menu
+- Add searching with url paramaters

 ## Techologies